i-krishna/AI-Agents-LLMs-DeepLearning-ML/README.md

 <img width="760" height="646" alt="image" src="https://github.com/user-attachments/assets/585b8baf-7a73-45c0-b7f7-73d47848c95b" />

-2. LLM Integration into Data Pipeline: Automate the classification & description of species origins from the IRIS dataset by integrating an LLM into the data pipeline, eliminating the need for manual data entry of species description by developers / analysts.
+2. LLM Integration into Data Pipeline

+Automates the classification & description of species origins from the IRIS dataset by integrating an LLM into the data pipeline.
+This approach eliminates manual INSERT/UPDATE operations into database for species documentation by developers or business analysts.
+For business-specific applications, this automation significantly accelerates the creation of domain-specific corpora, especially for specialized verticals or foreign languages, saving substantial time and effort while ensuring consistency and reliability.

 Closed Source API-based LLMs (OpenAI)